GrimLala/SpeedTools/README.md

 This state places the player just above the loading zone for the Quantum Observatory so the final segment of the speedrun can be practiced.

 You can make the player clone appear more quickly if you can find a cluster of three large trees, in a process described in [thestrangepie's Any% guide](https://www.speedrun.com/outer_wilds/guide/6oj7z).
 We have placed a bright orb (toggled with `]` + `6`) in the middle of this cluster to help new runners learn its location more easily.

+### DLC: Inside the Stranger

+**Default key:** `\` + `7`

+This state teleports the player directly inside the Stranger without them having to fly there and pass through the airlock.

+The teleport position can be specified in the config menu.
+As long as the start time is set to `0`, the state can be called multiple times without restarting the loop, so you can teleport to multiple locations in the same loop.
+The position has to be inside the Stranger's interior, though; the Stranger and Dreamworld locations require a bit of extra effort to load correctly, and we're not sure yet what kind of states might be useful, so this is just an experimental feature for now.

+We haven't currently removed the cloaking field that renders the static outer area of the Stranger invisible.
+If you want to interact with this area, the mod `Visible Stranger` by `xen` will make that a lot easier.

 ## Custom Practice States